 The purpose of the course is to introduce students to basic civil procedure in the Magistrate's and High court.
-The course covers the courts with civil jurisdiction, questions of locus standi, action proceedings from letter of demand to trial and commonly used interlocutory applications such as summary judgment, exceptions, and Applications to Strike Out.
+The course covers civil jurisdiction, locus standi, action proceedings including the process from letter of demand to trial as well as commonly used interlocutory applications such as summary judgment, exceptions, and Applications to Strike Out.